 - Nut or seed butter

-These have a texture that’s similar to Ella’s Nibbly Bars, which are a classic toddler snack, but are much more affordable—and I love that they’re such a good source of balanced energy from whole grains and healthy fats.
+TIP: These are easy to chew and affordable to make—and I love that they’re such a good source of balanced energy from whole grains and healthy fats.

 What makes the granola bars stick together?